vagkaratzas/PathWalks/README.md

 The three translation files must be in the same directory with the pathwalks.R script.

 Use case example input data included.

--Idiopathic Pulmonary Fibrosis (geneEdgelistIPF.tsv, hsaPathwayEdgelistIPF.tsv).
+- Idiopathic Pulmonary Fibrosis (geneEdgelistIPF.tsv, hsaPathwayEdgelistIPF.tsv)
--Alzheimer's Disease (geneEdgelistAD.tsv, hsaPathwayEdgelistAD.tsv).
+- Alzheimer's Disease (geneEdgelistAD.tsv, hsaPathwayEdgelistAD.tsv)